REX0044/Data_Analysis_Internship/README.md

 4)FDI Data Analysis
   This showes the FDI investment in the diffrent sectors which gives insight about the investor strtegy which sectors them favours the most.

+All this project really help me to analysis the data and diiffrent data anlysssi technique loke descriptive, dignostic,predictive, prescrinved.
+I also get hands on experience with excel, powerbi  tableu this really help me to level up my skills.